 About the course

-The MPhil in Russian and East European Studies is a two-year programme for graduates who are interested in gaining a deeper knowledge and understanding of Russia and Eastern Europe through the study of the region across a range of disciplines including history, economics, politics, international relations, society and culture.
+The MPhil in Russian and East European Studies is a two-year programme for graduates who are interested in gaining a deeper knowledge and understanding of Russia and Eastern Europe through the study of the region across a range of disciplines including history, economics, politics, international relations and sociology.

-In the first year of the programme you will study three core courses:
+In the first year of the programme you will study the following three core courses, along with Research Methods for Area Studies and Russian Language:

 - History of Russia, the USSR and Eastern Europe in the Twentieth Century

-- Contemporary Russian and East European Studies Part 1: Politics and international relations
+- Contemporary Russian and East European Studies Part 1: Politics and international relations.
+Covering topics in the politics, security and international relations of Russia and Eastern Europe.

-- Contemporary Russian and East European Studies Part 2: Social anthropology/culture
+- Contemporary Russian and East European Studies Part 2: Sociology and economics.
+Covering topics in the economics and sociology of Russia and Eastern Europe.

-In the second year you will be able to specialise your knowledge through the choice of two special subject courses chosen from a list of options available for that academic year.
+In the second year you will be able to specialise your knowledge through the choice of two option courses chosen from a list of options available for that academic year.
+Option courses include:

 Russian language tuition will continue and you will work on completing your thesis which must be submitted by Monday in Week 4 of Trinity term.